psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The six components of the quadrupole [Debye Ang] for the requested configuration interaction level of theory and root *n*.
+   Deprecated in favor of :psivar:`CI ROOT n QUADRUPOLE`.

 .. psivar:: CI ROOT n TOTAL ENERGY
    CI ROOT n CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the requested configuration interaction level of theory and root *n* (numbering starts at 0).
+   The total electronic energy [Eh] and correlation energy component [Eh] for the requested configuration interaction level of theory and root *n* (numbering starts at 0).

 .. psivar:: CI STATE-AVERAGED TOTAL ENERGY
    CI STATE-AVERAGED CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for state-averaged CI/CASSCF levels of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for state-averaged CI/CASSCF levels of theory.

 .. psivar:: CI TOTAL ENERGY
    CI CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the requested configuration interaction level of theory and root.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the requested configuration interaction level of theory and root.

+.. psivar:: CISD DIPOLE

+   Dipole array [e a0] for the configuration interaction singles and doubles level of theory, (3,).

 .. psivar:: CISD DIPOLE X
    CISD DIPOLE Y
    CISD DIPOLE Z

    The three components of the dipole [Debye] for the configuration interaction singles and doubles level of theory and root.
+   Deprecated in favor of :psivar:`CISD DIPOLE`.

+.. psivar:: CISD QUADRUPOLE

+   Redundant quadrupole array [e a0^2] for the configuration interaction singles and doubles level of theory, (3, 3).

 .. psivar:: CISD QUADRUPOLE XX
    CISD QUADRUPOLE XY